-Notice of 2020 Annual Meeting of Stockholders
+Notice of 2023 Annual Meeting of Stockholders

-Proxy Solicited by Board of Directors for Annual Meeting - June 17, 2020
+Proxy Solicited by Board of Directors for Annual Meeting - June 21, 2023

-James E. Brown and Michael H. Arenberg, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of DURECT Corporation to be held on Wednesday, June 17, 2020 or at any postponement or adjournment thereof.
+James E. Brown and Timothy M. Papp, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of DURECT Corporation to be held on Wednesday, June 21, 2023 or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR all nominees and FOR Proposals 2, 3 and 4.
+If no such directions are indicated, the Proxies will have authority to vote FOR ALL the nominees to the Board (Proposal 1) and Proposals 2, 3 and 5, and for One Year on Proposal 4.

-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting